apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

 The following examples illustrate how to construct a new array with 4 items and a new object with 2 fields respectively.
 Array elements can be homogeneous (as in the first example), which is the common case, or they may be heterogeneous (as in the second example).
-The data values and field name values used to construct arrays, multisets, and objects in constructors are all simply SQL++ expressions.
-Thus, the collection elements, field names, and field values used in constructors can be simple literals or they can come from query variable references or even arbitrarily complex SQL++ expressions (subqueries).
+The data values and field name values used to construct arrays, multisets, and objects in constructors are all simply query expressions.
+Thus, the collection elements, field names, and field values used in constructors can be simple literals or they can come from query variable references or even arbitrarily complex query expressions (subqueries).
 Type errors will be raised if the field names in an object are not strings, and duplicate field errors will be raised if they are not distinct.